Alfredo Mac And Cheese

 It’s why I buy doughnuts and BBQ ribs because those are two items I usually don’t have time for unless it’s the weekend.

-Over the summer, my brother ordered chicken Alfredo from an amusement park cafeteria.
+One summer my brother ordered chicken Alfredo from an amusement park cafeteria.
 I get we weren’t at a nice restaurant, but they should still be able to cook decent food, right?